ssrp/SubSpectralNet-PyTorch/README.md

 Following are the steps to to follow for using this implementation:

 Before anything, it is expected that you download and extract the [DCASE 2018 ASC Development Dataset](https://zenodo.org/record/1228142).
-You should obtain a folder named "TUT-urban-acoustic-scenes-2018-development", which contains various folders like "audio", "evaluation_setup" etc. Once you get this folder, following are the steps to execute the code:
+You should obtain a folder named "TUT-urban-acoustic-scenes-2018-development", which contains various subfolders like "audio", "evaluation_setup" etc. Once you get this folder, following are the steps to execute the code:

 **Step 1.
 Clone the repository to local.**
 Download the repository: